Hala531/data-analysis-zomato-sql/README.md

 customer_id NOT IN (SELECT DISTINCT customer_id FROM orders WHERE EXTRACT (YEAR FROM order_date) = 2024)
 ```
-**Q9. calculate and compare the order cancllation rate for each restaurant between the current date and the previous year**
+**Q9. calculate and compare the order cancellation rate for each restaurant between the current date and the previous year**
 ```sql
 WITH cancel_ratio_2023 AS (
     SELECT